6 Things Everyone Needs to Know to Reduce Health Insurance Liens in Florida

 Which laws apply to your insurance lien?

 The first thing to determine is what law applies.
-Health insurance policies written in Florida are not subject to federal preemption and are governed by the plan’s terms and Florida Statutes.
+Health insurance policies written in Florida are governed by the plan’s terms and Florida Statutes.

 The six things you should know when you find yourself injured because of the negligence of others, and end up with a health insurance lien in Florida: